francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

   error "ConstArpaLm <LmStates> section reading failed", indicating an issue with the CARPA model file.
 - Docker setup has been updated to resolve build errors, with system dependencies, Vosk model, and NLTK data included, ensuring compatibility and functionality in isolated environments.
-- Minor warnings exist regarding temporary file access during video processing, which do not impact core functionality but require further resolution.
-- A warning about the missing spaCy model 'en_core_web_sm' persists, which may affect advanced text processing but does not prevent core operations.
+- Temporary file deletion warnings during video processing are now handled with a retry mechanism, reducing the impact of file access conflicts, though warnings may still appear if deletion fails after multiple attempts.
+- The spaCy model 'en_core_web_sm' is confirmed to be installed, resolving any previous warnings and ensuring readiness for advanced text processing.
 - Adaptive Prompt Engine Prototype (Milestone 3) is complete, with user interaction now localized to Brazilian Portuguese, supporting PT-BR prompts, responses, and interface text for a culturally relevant experience.

 ## Known Issues

-- Temporary file deletion warnings during video ingestion due to file access conflicts (e.g., "The process cannot access the file because it is being used by another process").
-These are non-critical but should be addressed to prevent potential disk space issues.
+- Temporary file deletion warnings during video ingestion due to file access conflicts (e.g., "The process cannot access the file because it is being used by another process") are mitigated with a retry mechanism.
+These are non-critical but may still appear if deletion fails after multiple attempts.
-- NLTK processing errors due to missing data ('averaged_perceptron_tagger_eng') are now resolved in the Docker environment by including the data during build, though this was an issue in earlier container runs.
 - Failure to load the alternative Vosk model 'vosk-model-pt-fb-v0.1.1-20220516_2113' due to an error with the CARPA model file ("ConstArpaLm <LmStates> section reading failed"), necessitating continued use of 'vosk-model-small-pt-0.3'.
-- Warning about missing spaCy model 'en_core_web_sm', which does not prevent core functionality but may limit advanced text processing capabilities.

 ## Evolution of Project Decisions